ecshreve/portfolio/README.md

 # portfolio

-This is a personal website I build for fun as a React Application.
+This is a personal website I built for fun as a React Application.
 The site is hosted at https://shreve.dev/

 ## Overview

-In one sentence, this is React application deployed using [GitHub Pages](https://pages.github.com/), built using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and UI components from [Material UI](https://material-ui.com/).
+In one sentence, this is React application deployed using [GitHub Pages](https://pages.github.com/), bootstrapped with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) using UI components from [Material UI](https://material-ui.com/).

-Previously I had a website that used a simple [Bootstrap](https://getbootstrap.com/) template that I downloaded from one of those _Top 10 Free Bootstrap Templates_ sites, but I've learned a lot about [React](https://reactjs.org/) in the past year and wanted to put that knowledge to use.
+Previously I had a website that used a simple [Bootstrap](https://getbootstrap.com/) template that I downloaded from one of those _Top 10 Free Bootstrap Templates_ sites, but I felt like practicing [React](https://reactjs.org/).

 ## Development Steps